“”

 Horizon Utility Campus

-• 100 MW of battery energy storage
+• 100 megawatts (MW) of battery storage

-• Two natural gas gate stations
+• Two natural gas gate stations to support the natural gas generating units at the South Plant site

 Natural gas-based electric generation and battery energy system storage will allow us to make a careful transition to new technologies and renewable resources without compromising the reliability of our services.